 How can art practice re-present narratives of creative care around the dis-eased female body through reimagining (in)fertile experience?

 Supported using a full Doctoral research funding award by AHRC through Midlands 4 Cities.

 Arts Council funded Research Project (2021-22):

-This project is research led, investigating the invisibility of Infertility within the new wave of maternal visual arts.
-Its aims are to explore and visually theorise the transformational process of becoming a (M)Other, challenging traditional reproduction to reconceive a sub-maternal.
-Its themes are focused on Embodiment - looking at embryonic/egg imaging, re-appropriating (male) science to question the commodification & mechanisation of the female body; and Identity – looking at the infertile female and its challenge to the feminine economy and normative motherhood within capitalist neo-liberal society.
+This research-led project investigated the invisibility of Infertility within the new wave of maternal visual arts.
+Its aimed to explore and visually theorise the transformational process of becoming a (M)Other, challenging traditional reproduction to reconceive a sub-maternal.
+Its themes were focused on Embodiment - looking at embryonic/egg imaging, re-appropriating (male) science to question the commodification & mechanisation of the female body; and Identity – looking at the infertile female and its challenge to the feminine economy and normative motherhood within capitalist neo-liberal society.

 The project ran for 12 months from March 2021 to March 2022 (although many collaborations continue).

 Supported using public funding by Arts Council England.